Tappero Merlo

 Tappero Merlo Bohémien

-Tappero Merlo Bohémien is an Italian white dessert wine made from Erbaluce grapes.
-Following tradition, it is made by drying grapes on straw mats over the winter.
-The grapes are also affected by Noble Rot before aging three years in oak, and eight years in the bottle.
+Tappero Merlo Bohémien is an Italian white dessert wine made from Erbaluce grapes, traditionally produced by drying grapes on straw mats over winter.
+The grapes undergo Noble Rot before aging for three years in oak and an additional eight years in the bottle.

 VINEYARD